s14321k/Interview-Qusions-markdowns/JavaBasic.md

 * **Private Class:** Controls access to the class itself (typically nested classes).
 * **Private Constructor:** Controls instantiation of the class.
+* You don’t use new Singleton() because the constructor is private.
+* You always call Singleton.getInstance() to get the single shared instance.
+* Every time you call getInstance(), it will return the same object.

 ---